MohamedWael8/real-time-chat-app-sinch/assessment-details.md

 Core Features

+Frontend:
-Frontend: The UI should be a webpage and include at least… a text input to set a username a text area input to enter the message a display of the message history where each message should at least contain … the username of the user that sent the message the content of the message
+The UI should be a webpage and include at least a text input to set a username, a text area input to enter the message, a display of the message history where each message should at least contain the username of the user that sent the message, and the content of the message

+Backend:
-Backend: The frontend should be backed by a backend containing one or multiple services that deal with the given requirements like … persisting the message history serving the message history when a user joins the channel pushing real-time updates to all users
+The frontend should be backed by a backend containing one or multiple services that deal with the given requirements like persisting the message history serving the message history when a user joins the channel pushing real-time updates to all users.

 No multiple channels required.
 There is only one chat session that every user connects to when joining the chat.

 Multiple users can join the session, for example by opening a new browser window/tab.
 Message history should persist even after a user leaves the session.
 Messages and user activity should update in real time without requiring a page reload.

 Technical Expectations

 Language: The frontend should be written in React and Typescript and the backend in Typescript or Go.

 Testing: Add at least one useful test for a part of the code of your choice.

 Error Handling & Logging: Implement proper error handling and logging both on the client and server side.

 Containerization (Bonus): Optionally, containerize your solution using Docker for ease of deployment.

 Deliverables

 A public repository with the complete code and clear documentation, shared via a public Git provider (e.g., GitHub, GitLab, Bitbucket).